-In accordance with Section 504 of the Rehabilitation Act of 1973, Campbell University does not discriminate on the basis of handicap in admission or access to or treatment or employment in its programs and activities.
+In accordance with Section 503 and 504 of the Rehabilitation Act of 1973, Campbell University does not discriminate on the basis of handicap in admission or access to or treatment or employment in its programs and activities.
+Faculty and staff inquiries may be directed to the Human Resources Department; student inquiries may be directed to Disability Services.

-1.3 Americans with Disabilities Act of 1990 (ADA) and ADA Amendment Act (ADAAA) of 2008
+1.3 Americans with Disabilities Act of 1990 (ADA) as Amended (ADAAA)